 Dean's Day - Hard to believe, but Dean's Day is basically a holiday at LF3, when the Dean gives all students the day off, for them to get together and socialize.
 What do we do?
 Depends on the mood.
 Sometimes we play football against teachers, sometimes we do other stuff.
-Last year we got a huge bouncy castle and set up a barbecue in front of the study division.
+Last year we got a huge bouncy castle and set up a barbecue in front of the study where you get to eat crazy things from all over the world, and all cooked by students.